 Abstract

-The goal is simple: connect entrepreneurs and builders from across Brazil with MoonDAO and give them practical ways to start contributing to lunar settlement.
+The goal is simple: connect entrepreneurs, builders, and digital nomads from across Brazil with MoonDAO and give them practical ways to start contributing to lunar settlement.

 Problem